 We can learn a lot about how much MT is being used from the volume of translation being produced and the percentage that this represents of the total workload.
-The survey yielded some illuminating information in this regard.
+The survey yielded some interesting information on these topics (Table 3).